exercism/website-copy/pages/getting_started.md

 ###### Iterations, resubmit
 11. Once you've received feedback, you can make some changes to your solution and then resubmit it (see step 8).
 This may happen a couple of times before the solution is approved.
 12. Once the solution is approved by a mentor, you click 'complete' to mark the solution completed.
-This will unlock lots more exercises
+This will unlock lots more exercises.

 ###### Get involved: mentoring or maintaining a track
 13. You're now an Exercism pro! :)